Spool Inspector — Build Guide

 • 2x 7-pin male headers — for the ESP32S3 (soldered to the PCB, ESP32 sits on top and is soldered to the same pins)

-• 2x 4-pin headers — one for the OLED display, one for the load cell
+• 1x 4-pin header — for the OLED display

 • 5x 2-pin headers — buttons and piezo connections

-• 4x 4-pin Dupont housings + 3x 2-pin Dupont housings — for making cables
+• 3x 4-pin Dupont housings + 3x 2-pin Dupont housings — for making cables (OLED, buttons, buzzer)

 Fasteners